wp-plugins/w4-post-list/readme.txt

 == Description ==

 Display Posts inside Post/Page content or widget areas by Shortcodes.
 Select what to show and design how to show it.
 Using the plugin is really easy.
-There's a page for creating or editing each list.
-The Option page let you set your desired posts query.
-Firstly, you use filters to chose desired set of posts, secondly, you the order in what posts will be sorted, thirdly you chose how many posts to display and if you need Multi-Page post list (using pagination), and lastly, you build the display template.
-So, you can do following -
+You will find Tinymce button on post/page editor to quickly inset a list.
+Also, there's a separate page for creating or editing list.

+Creating a list is just few steps.

-= Filter Posts by =
+= Build Query =
 * post type
 * post status
 * post mime type